kubernetes/community/events/events-team/content/content-coordinator.md

 * Work with Event Lead to determine Content Strategy for the event.
 * Determine what Content Programs the event will have.
 * Recruit Leads & Shadows for each Content Program.
-* Post "Save the Date" placeholders for the Summit, and messages to contributors.
+* Give Event Lead/Marketing Lead content solitication for "save the date" email.
 * If having preprogrammed content, draft application form for submissions.

 ### Weeks 3-6